Optional Practical Training (OPT)

 Post-completion OPT provides for up to one year of practical training authorization after completion of studies.
 Students can apply up to 90 days before and up to 60 days after program end date.
 It is recommended that students apply before completing their last semester of enrollment to avoid additional processing time and the possible loss of days of employment availability.
-In addition, OPT applications must be submitted to USCIS within 30 days of receiving an OPT I-20 from the Office of International Education.
+In addition, OPT applications must be submitted to USCIS within 30 days of receiving an OPT I-20 from the F-1 International Student Advisor.

 3) STEM OPT Extension

-Students who have received a bachelor’s, master’s or doctoral degree in certain STEM (Science, Technology, Engineering, Mathematics) fields may be eligible to apply for a one-time 17-month extension of post-completion OPT (List of eligible STEM fields).
-This extension can only be used one-time; not after each degree level, like post-completion OPT.
-The new STEM extension EAD card begins the day after the expiration of the 12 month EAD and ends 17 months later; no matter when approved.
+Students who have received a bachelor’s, master’s or doctoral degree in certain STEM (Science, Technology, Engineering, Mathematics) fields may be eligible to apply for a 24-month extension of post-completion OPT (List of eligible STEM fields).
+This extension can only be used two times per student; not after each degree level, like post-completion OPT.
+The new STEM extension EAD card begins the day after the expiration of the 12 month EAD and ends 24 months later; no matter when approved.
 Student may continue to work while the application is pending IF the application is submitted before the EAD card expires for up to 180 days.
 Employers must be registered with the U.S. Government E-Verity employment verification system.

 In general, F-1 students who have been in the U.S. for no more than five different calendar years are exempt from Social Security taxes.
 You should be sure to bring this to the attention of your employer because many employers are not familiar with this provision of the tax laws.
 Students in F-1 status are subject to all other taxes that may apply, including federal, state and local.
 For more information, please consult with a tax professional and/or Publication 519 of the Internal Revenue Service.

 F-1 students are responsible for complying with all immigration regulations, including employment regulations.
-Working without the proper authorization is a serious violation of nonimmigrant status in the U.S. If a student fails to comply, he or she may not be eligible for benefits normally granted to F-1 students and may jeopardize his or her stay in the U.S. Prior to accepting any employment in the US, students should consult with the Office of International Education.
+Working without the proper authorization is a serious violation of nonimmigrant status in the U.S. If a student fails to comply, he or she may not be eligible for benefits normally granted to F-1 students and may jeopardize his or her stay in the U.S. Prior to accepting any employment in the US, students should consult with the F-1 International Student Advisor.